 It’s an idea that’s as old as Tom Sawyer, but worth remembering: you can use corks as substitute fishing bobbers.
 Drive a staple into the top of the cork, then pull the staple out just a bit so you can slide your fishing line through it.

 Need a painless place to store pins while you sew?
 Save corks from wine bottles—they make great pincushions!

 These clever cornstarch hacks will save you time, money and effort.

 Your beautiful pottery can make ugly scratches on furniture.
 To save your tabletops, cut thin slices of cork and glue them to the bottom of your ceramic objects.

-Lost the cap to your soda bottle and need a replacement?
+Lost the cap to your pop bottle and need a replacement?
 Cork it!
 Most wine corks fit most soda bottles perfectly.

 Don’t have one of those fancy metal pour spouts to control the flow from your oil or vinegar bottle?
 You don’t need one.
 Make your own spout by cutting out a wedge of the cork along its length.
 Use a utility or craft knife.
 Stick the cork in the bottle and pour away.
 When you’re through, cover the hole with a tab of masking tape.

 Find out 100+ uses for vinegar all around the house.

 The sound of a chair scraping across your beautiful floor can make your skin crawl.
 Solve the problem by cutting cork into thin slices and attaching them to the bottom of the chair legs with a spot of wood glue.